Shopping Links

 Availability

-Available in the US from US Manga Corps on budget-priced bilingual DVD.
+Available in North America from US Manga Corps on budget-priced bilingual DVD.
 Was previously available as one of their earliest DVD releases, as well as on subtitled or dubbed VHS.